aljimenez97/dockerCDPS/README.md

 ```
 CMD sleep 100000000000000000000
 ```
-**This is not a propper solution but still works for testing purposes**
+Please note **this is not a propper solution** but still works for testing purposes